lizmat/articles/a-gaze-of-iterators-1.md

 ## Pulling until it's done

 Now that we know that the final value is `IterationEnd`, we should be able to write a loop checking for that value, right?
+And end the loop on that?
 Indeed we can!
+But it requires some special care:
 ```
 my $iter = <a b c>.iterator;
 until ($_ := $iter.pull-one) =:= IterationEnd {